Career Development Plan – Understanding Your Career Anchors

 People who have this particular career anchor have a strong desire to seek nourishing relationships with other people.
 They are very often involved in social work of psychology or some other profession that makes use of their skills in this area.

-See also Career Planning - The Road to Professional Success
+See also Career Planning - 5 Critical Mistakes

 When these people go looking for a job their most important criterion is whether they like the other people on the job.
 They are much less concerned with the money, or with their ability to get promotion, provided the people they are working with are friendly and caring.